JohnDale02/HackUMass-Hacking-RFID-Protocol/Fingerprint/AddRemoveFingerprint/README.md

 # Enroll Fingerprint: Allows for fingerprint entries to be added to database
-# Un-enroll Fingerprint: Deletes users from the database
+# Unenroll Fingerprint: Deletes users from the database